dtcenter/METviewer/docs/Users_Guide/eclvplots.rst

 #.
 Select the desired series variable to calculate statistics for in the
    “Series Variables” tab.
 Press the “+ Series Variable” button to reveal two pulldown menus.
 The first pulldown menu lists the categories available in the selected dataset.
-The second pulldown menu allows you to select the value of that category.
+The second pulldown menu allows the selection of the value of that category.

 #.
 For a ECLV plot, the forecast variable (“FCST_VAR”) must be selected.
    This is found in the "Specialized Plot Fixed Values" section.
 In the